 Therefore, in my mid-forties, I recorded an oral history of my father’s memories of stories he remembered of and from his father.
 We met twice a week for a month.

 At the time, I was a French teacher, indulging my fascination with language.
 So it was with great astonishment and delight when Dad told me how, when his aunts and uncles came to visit in Brantford, Ontario they would start in English.
 Then the English would get “very broad”.
 Then, when they reminisced about Ireland they would get excited and it would become pure Gaelic.
 “Gaelic!”
-I said.
+I said, startled and thrilled.
 Yes, he said.
 “They probably spoke Gaelic at home and in the streets, and learned English at school.”
 Just knowing that left me breathless—though Gaelic itself opened up another mystery.
 Soon after, I took classes in conversational Gaelic … but no matter how hard I tried, Gaelic would remain a mystery.
 Still, I am fiercely proud of my wild linguistic roots.

 Here’s a sampling of that oral history from 1984:

 “In Ireland, my dad played soccer (what we call football) and hurling, which is a vicious game played with a stick and a ball that is smaller than a lacrosse ball.
 The main idea, of course, was to go after the ball, but Uncle Harry would say that it wasn’t a real game unless you forgot the ball and went after somebody’s head.